gabalafou/map-jupyterlab-frontend-components/second-draft.md

 The notebook toolbar is a strip of buttons rendered above the notebook to perform actions on the notebook, such as copy, paste, save, insert cell.

+![Screenshot on which the notebook toolbar is outlined](annotated-ui-screenshots/notebook-toolbar.png)

-Node-to-node CSS selector path for this node:
+#### Node-to-node CSS selector path for this node:

     div#main > div#jp-main-content-panel >
     div#jp-main-vsplit-panel >